TokenIndustrialAverage/TIA-Explorer/README.md

-# ERC20-Exporter
+# TIA-Exporter
-### Lightweight explorer for ERC20 based Ethereum tokens
+### Lightweight explorer for ERC20 Based Ethereum tokens

-ERC20-Exporter is an explorer built with NodeJS, Express and Parity.
+TIA-Exporter is an explorer built with NodeJS, Express and Parity.
 It does not require an external database and retrieves all information on the fly from a backend Ethereum node.

 A demo instance connected to the Golem Network Token is available at [gnt.etherchain.org](http://gnt.etherchain.org).